What is life coaching?

 Once you have your certification with Life Breakthrough, you’ll have access to the other coaches via the Biblical Coaching Alliance.
 The students in my courses tend to stay connected after the course is completed — a friendship often develops through the group course experience.
 You can also join the Coach Connection Network to connect with other coaches and receive ongoing practical support and encouragement.

-Will there be opportunity to continue education, if I feel I need it?
+Will there be an opportunity to continue education, if I feel I need it?

 Life Breakthrough offers additional coach training, however, further education is not needed to launch as a coach.